sapmystiq-blip/DeterministicKotileipomoChatbotForWebsite/README.md

 ## Ordering via Ecwid

-Today, the chatbot shows an in‑chat button that opens your Ecwid shop (`ECWID_STORE_URL`).
-Because Ecwid API tokens must be kept secret, any “order without opening the shop” flow needs to run on the server:
+The chatbot shows an in‑chat button that opens your Ecwid shop (`ECWID_STORE_URL`) and, when `ECWID_STORE_ID` and `ECWID_API_TOKEN` are set, can submit pickup orders straight to Ecwid.
+The backend flow:

-- Collect order details in‑chat (items + quantities, pickup date/time, name, phone/email).
+- Collects order details in‑chat (items + quantities, pickup date/time, name, phone/email).
-- POST to a new backend endpoint (e.g. `/api/order`).
+- POSTs them to `/api/order`.
-- Backend uses Ecwid REST API (store ID + API token) to create an order with:
+- Uses the Ecwid REST API to create an order with:
   - payment method: “Pay at pickup”
   - payment status: `AWAITING_PAYMENT`
   - shipping method: “Pickup”
-- Return an order confirmation number to the chat.
+- Returns the Ecwid confirmation number to the chat.

-If you want this implemented, share your `ECWID_STORE_ID`, `ECWID_API_TOKEN`, and (ideally) a mapping of product IDs/SKUs to the names you want to expose in chat.
+Map your Ecwid product IDs/SKUs to the names you expose in chat so the order payload matches your catalog.

 ## Deploy